liujie-zheng/face-to-bmi-vit/README.md

 ```

 ## Train it by yourself
-In root directory, train the original dataset by running:
+In root directory, train the original unaugmented dataset by running:
 ```
 cd scripts
 python run.py